The resources on this page have been collated in collaboration with the charity Jonathan’s Voice.

 Let’s talk about this, honestly and openly.
 It matters.

 To help you assess your mental wellbeing, the Scottish Association for Mental Health (SAMH) provides a wellbeing assessment tool on its website.
 It advises:

 “We can all expect to feel under the weather sometime, perhaps pick up a cold or sore throat.
 But when it comes to the way we feel emotionally, it can be hard to recognise or admit that we’re not feeling good.
 This wellbeing assessment uses the Warwick-Edinburgh Mental Wellbeing Scale (WEMWBS) to measure wellbeing.
 Good mental wellbeing is about feeling good and functioning well.
 You may find that your mood goes both up and down so use this tool to monitor it over time.
 However, this is not intended to replace a consultation with a GP if you are struggling.”

 Try taking the SAMH assessment yourself: the link is here.
 There are of course other similar tools available elsewhere online; just take care not to cope with the results on your own, but to talk them through with a trusted friend, adviser or healthcare professional.

 There is plenty still to be done to support IP professionals who are suffering from, or at risk of suffering from, mental health problems.
 But there is also a lot of support already available.
 We’ve provided some resources below which we hope you will find useful, whether you’re an IP professional or an employer or manager of IP professionals.
 Many are links to existing sources of information and help.

-Please feel free to make use of the resources we have provided, and to contact us with your feedback or to let us know of other materials you would like access to on this page.
+Please feel free to make use of the resources we have provided, or those available through Jonathan’s Voice, and to contact us with your feedback or to let us know of other materials you would like access to on this page.
 Nobody needs to suffer alone.

 You may also want to check out our news and features page and filter using the tag “mental health”: you’ll find practical tips, information and shared personal experiences, to reassure, guide and possibly even inspire you.